Download: A Timeline of Immigration Policy & Farm Workers

 The Great Depression and the Dust Bowl (a period of drought that destroyed millions of acres of farmland) forced white farmers to sell their farms and become migrant workers who traveled from farm to farm to pick fruit and other crops at starvation wages.1

-Due to the lack of jobs during the Great Depression, more than 500,000 Mexican Americans were deported or pressured to leave during the Mexican Repatriation, and the number of farm workers of Mexican descent decreased.2
+Due to the lack of jobs during the Great Depression, more than 500,000 people of Mexican decent were deported or pressured to leave during the Mexican Repatriation, and the number of farm workers of Mexican descent decreased.2 Some estimate that as many as 1.8 million people were deported.
+Many of the people deported were U.S. citizens.
+The rational was that the resources and jobs should go to Whites rather than those of Mexican descent.

 Sources: